Cemetery RunMay 03, 2018

-The irony was too obvious to ignore.
-Just a few days after we’d sold our farm, I nearly bought the farm.
+The irony was obvious.
+Just a few days after we’d sold it, I nearly bought the farm.

-I began my daily running ritual when we lived on our farm at the end of a long, lonely dirt road.
-Overweight and approaching age 50, I was determined to do something to regain control of my health.
+Our homestead had been at the end of a long, lonely dirt road.
+Overweight and approaching age 50, I’d decided to regain control of my health.
 A daily one-mile walk increased to a five-mile run over several months.
 I lost 75 pounds.

-To maintain my routine after we moved to town, I mapped out a five-mile run from our new house to the town cemetery and back.
-Since it’s the law to yield to pedestrians at crosswalks within town limits and the rest of the run was on sidewalks, I assumed my route was safe.
-But the close call I’d just experienced revealed this wasn’t the case.
+To maintain my routine when we moved, I mapped out a run through town.
+Since it’s the law to yield to pedestrians at crosswalks, I assumed my route was safe.
+But the close call I experienced revealed this wasn’t the case.

 I couldn’t imagine not getting my daily run in.
-Not only was it part of my identity, but my life was busy and stressful.
-My running ritual wasn’t just about exercising my body and keeping my weight down.
-It cleared my head and helped me maintain my sanity.
+Not only was it now part of my identity, but my life is busy and stressful.
+My running ritual isn’t just about exercising my body and keeping my weight down.
+It clears my head and helps me maintain my sanity.

 What to do?

-By the time I got home, I’d decided.
-If I didn’t want to end up in the graveyard, I’d have to drive to it to get my daily exercise.
+I decided that to avoid ending up in the graveyard, I’d have to drive to it to get my daily exercise.

 If what you just read resonated, please share it with a friend.